EnricaIMS/LostInBackTranslation/README.md

 Both the emotion-informed selection and the subsequent analysis of emotion change are based on an emotion classifier.

-[Download](https://www.ims.uni-stuttgart.de/forschung/ressourcen/experiment-daten/lost-in-back-translation/) our pretrained BiLSTMs and move them in ```emotion_module/trained-classifiers```.
+[Download](https://www.ims.uni-stuttgart.de/forschung/ressourcen/experiment-daten/lost-in-back-translation/) our pretrained BiLSTMs and extract them in ```emotion_module/trained-classifiers```.
 Each of the models will output different emotion labels, as explained in the paper.

 ## Pipeline Configuration